leihs/leihs-procure/STATUS-FIXES.md

 1. Abandoned helper functions
 2. Replacement of "~~*" by honey-support by `:ilike`
 3. Buggy refactoring of auth/permission
+4. Not support jdbc-next/:row-fn (no errors or exceptions)

 Current focus to fix: